whoisjustinngo/tp/docs/UserGuide.md

 > :bulb: Tip: since the update command allows the user to enter negative values, if they, for example, enter a wrong (positive) value for progress, they can correct it by updating the same goal with the difference, e.g. if the intended amount was to add 5 to progress but the user specified 7, they can just correct this by updating the same goal and specifying val = -2.

 #### Deleting a custom goal: `delete`
-Deletes the specified Custom Goal from the dashboard.
+Deletes the specified Custom Goal from the Dashboard.

 Format: `delete INDEX_OF_GOAL_TO_DELETE`

 * `INDEX_OF_GOAL_TO_DELETE` has to be a valid index

-## Contacts tab
+## Contacts Tab

 This tab contains all the user's added contacts and their information.